chrisivens/bootstrap-daterangepicker/README.md

 ![Improvely.com](http://i.imgur.com/LbAMf3D.png)

+## This library is in the process of being ported to foundation in this repo

 This date range picker component for Bootstrap creates a dropdown menu from which a user can select a range of dates.
 I created it while building the UI for [Improvely](http://www.improvely.com), which needed a way to select date ranges for reports.